-The Marketing segment involves the purchasing, selling, storing and optimizing of hydrocarbon products as part of supplying the Moose Jaw Facility and marketing its refined products as well as helping to drive volumes through the Company's key infrastructure assets.
+The Marketing segment involves the purchasing, selling, storing and optimizing of hydrocarbon products as part of supplying the Moose Jaw Facility and marketing its refined products as well as helping to drive volumes through the Company's key infrastructure assets, primarily in the province of Alberta and the state of Texas.
 The Marketing segment also engages in optimization opportunities which are typically location, quality and/or time-based.
-The hydrocarbon products include crude oil, natural gas liquids, road asphalt, roofing flux, frac oils, light and heavy straight run distillates and an oil-based mud product.
-The Marketing segment sources the majority of its hydrocarbon products from Western Canada as well as the Permian basin and markets those products throughout Canada and the U.S.
+The hydrocarbon products include crude oil, natural gas liquids, road asphalt, roofing flux, light, heavy straight run distillates and gas oils.
+The Marketing segment sources its hydrocarbon product from North American sources, the majority from Western Canada as well as the Permian basin and markets those products throughout Canada and the U.S.

 The Marketing segment is exposed to commodity price fluctuations arising between the time contracted volumes are purchased and the time they are sold, as well as being exposed to pricing differentials between different geographic markets and/or hydrocarbon qualities.
 These risks are managed by purchasing and selling products at prices based on the same or similar indices or benchmarks, and through physical and financial contracts that include energy-related forward contracts, swaps, futures, options and other hedging instruments.
 Fair values of these derivative contracts fluctuate depending on the commodity prices and can impact segment profit in the form of realized or unrealized gains and losses, often offset by physical inventories, that can change significantly period over period.
-Elevated interest rates, geopolitical events, persistent but weakening inflation levels and other factors may still induce or exacerbate a period of declining economic activity in a number of countries and/or globally and have added uncertainty and volatility to commodity prices.
-For more information about the risks associated with the Company's use of financial instruments please refer to "Quantitative and Qualitative Disclosures about Market Risks" and "Risk Factors" within the year end MD&A. Road asphalt activity, related to refined products, is affected by the impact of weather conditions on road construction.
+For Crude Marketing the Trans Mountain pipeline expansion entering into service in 2024 without corresponding production growth limited available opportunities, as Canadian inventories have decreased significantly.
+The incremental egress and stronger global medium/heavy sour prices has drawn substantial crude oil flows away from Hardisty.
+Production in the WCSB is expected to grow steadily in the longer term and opportunities are expected to return in the foreseeable future.
+Crack spreads have narrowed for the Refined Products business as WCS differentials have moved tighter to WTI and global prices.
+Volatile interest rates, geopolitical events including tariffs levels, persistent but weakening inflation levels and other factors may still induce or exacerbate a period of declining economic activity in a number of countries and/or globally and have added uncertainty and volatility to commodity prices.
+For more information about the risks associated with the Company's use of financial instruments please refer to "Quantitative and Qualitative Disclosures about Market Risks" and "Risk Factors" within this document and the 2024 year end MD&A.

+Road asphalt activity, related to refined products, is affected by the impact of weather conditions on road construction.
 Road asphalt demand peaks during the summer months when most of the road construction activity in North America takes place.
 In the off-peak demand months for road asphalt, the demand for roofing flux continues.
 Demand for wellsite fluids is dependent on overall well drilling and completion activities, with activity normally the busiest in the winter months.
 Demand for natural gas liquids is also highest in the colder months of the year.